Apache plume

 Fallugia paradoxa

-A glorious, native shrub of the Southwest with anemone-like, pale pink to white blossoms from spring to fall.
+Canyon plume (formerly Apache plume) is a glorious, native shrub of southern Colorado and the Southwest.
+It has pale pink to white blossoms from spring to fall.
 Feathery, pink seed heads provide a dramatic second act throughout the winter.
-Shrub.
-Xeriscape.
+Xeric shrub.

 Tips from the pros: Ideal as an accent plant or in small groupings in dry areas of the garden, or in native landscape designs.
 Plant in a location away from sidewalks where it will have room to grow.